How to choose a CCTV camera

 The fight against crime is unfortunately a threat to our way of life.
 The UK home office regularly carry out a survey called (Commercial Victimisation Survey), the survey was put in place to monitor crime trends and to identify areas of improvements.
 In addition to improvements made by the home office, for additional peace of mind business owners can install CCTV Cameras to improve security on the premises.
-So, How do I choose a CCTV Camera?
+So, How do I choose a CCTV Camera for business?

-The top 10 most common crime prevention measures used by premises – Source: Home Office, 2023 CVS data tables
+– Source: Home Office, 2023 CVS data tables

 What is CCTV?